alexcg1/jina-shortest-program/README.md

 ## Caveats

 - At the time of writing Jina Hub hasn't yet been released for Jina 2.0.
+So anything with `jinahub://foobarbaz` won't work just yet.

 ## Sacrifices